xsf0105/Angular2-SPA/README.md

 ![image](https://raw.githubusercontent.com/allan2coder/angular2-router-starter/master/public/img/1.png)

 ## How to use
-First, you should clone the repo and install the dependencies.
+You should clone the repo and install the dependencies, and then npm start.That is all.

 ```bash
 $ git clone https://github.com/allan2coder/angular2-router-starter.git <yourAppName>